Crawl Space Water Extraction & Encapsulation in Seattle

 Using the right materials makes the difference between a temporary patch and a permanent fix.
 We refuse to compromise on quality because inferior products simply fail in our damp coastal climate.

-For example, standard building codes only require a basic 6-mil plastic sheet, but this easily tears and degrades.
+As of 2026, standard building codes only require a basic 6-mil plastic sheet, but this easily tears and degrades.
 Upgrading to a commercial-grade 20-mil cross-laminated barrier provides incredible puncture resistance and true longevity.

 Here is a breakdown of the specific materials and methods required for a complete, professional encapsulation: